cppservergit/apiserver/README.md

 ### Delete record API with additional custom validator

-This API will invoke a stored procedure to delete a record, but instead of waiting for the database raise an error if there is a violation of referential integrity, the API implements a custom validator rule using a lambda inside the main function body, this way an INVALID status with a specific message may be returned instead of an ERROR:
+This API will invoke a stored procedure to delete a record, but instead of waiting for the database to raise an error if there is a violation of referential integrity, the API implements a custom validator rule using a lambda inside the main function body, this way an INVALID status with a specific message may be returned instead of an ERROR:
 ```
-	server::register_webapi
+	s.register_webapi
 	(
-		server::webapi_path("/api/categ/delete"),
+		webapi_path("/api/categ/delete"),
 		"Delete category record",
 		http::verb::GET,
 		{{"id", http::field_type::INTEGER, true}},